Red-BY/FalcomModCompendium/README.md

 - [Evolution Status Images](https://www.mediafire.com/folder/b6qn3gf8fs26m/STATUS_IMAGE_TC) <br>

 Replaces status images of characters in the main menu with the ones from Evolution re-release. <br>
->🔧 Rename each downloaded file by removing "EVO" from the end of the file name then copy the files into your game directory and overwrite when asked. <br>
+>🔧 Rename each downloaded file by removing "TCEVO" from the end of the file name then copy the files into your game directory and overwrite when asked. <br>

 <br>